open-telemetry/semantic-conventions/specification/README.md

 Semantic Conventions are defined for the following areas:
 * [HTTP](http/README.md): Semantic Conventions for HTTP client and server operations.
+* *Other areas can be found in the signal specific Semantic Conventions below*

 Semantic Conventions by signals:
 * [Resource](resource/semantic_conventions/README.md): Semantic Conventions for resources.